-Central west of Maewo Island, Penama Province, Vanuatu Date started: 2011 Date of completion: 2014
+Central west of Maewo Island, Penama Province, Vanuatu Date started: 2011

-Republic of Vanuatu Area: 12 189 sq km Coastline: 2 528 km Population: 266 937 (July 2014 est.) GDP: USD 1.27 billion (2013 est.) Like most Pacific islands, Vanuatu does not have fossil fuel resources.
+Republic of Vanuatu Area: 12 189 sq km Coastline: 2 528 km

+Population: 266 937 (July 2014 est.) GDP: USD 1.27 billion (2013 est.)

+Like most Pacific Islands, Vanuatu does not have fossil fuel resources.
 The economy therefore relies heavily on imported petroleum products and has felt the impact of recent volatile oil prices.
 Rural electrification remains a challenge, partly due to the high cost of energy sourcing from diesel generation.
 This has resulted in approximately 27% of the total population having access to electricity, which is largely concentrated in urban centres.
-As a result, the Government set out to develop its renewable energy (RE) resources to improve the rate of rural electrification while using environmentally friendly methods.
-As part of this, the Government proposed the development of the micro-hydro Talise River project to meet the electricity needs of the villages of Talise, Nasawa, and Narovorovo in the Central West of Maewo.
+As a result, the Government set out to develop its renewable energy resources to improve the rate of rural electrification while using environmentally friendly methods.
+The Government proposed the development of the micro-hydro Talise River project to meet the electricity needs of the villages of Talise, Nasawa, and Narovorovo in the Central West of Maewo.
 The villages have approximately 1 300 residents and a total of 361 households, public buildings, and commercial establishments.